It’s no secret that the F-35 has had severe cost and schedule issues.

 Today the programme is maturing rapidly, right now much of the activity around the jet is dealing with software bugs and testing to validate the software, with most of the physical testing being to do with weapons integration and the gradual scaling up of capabilities that comes with each new software block.

-The jet is a quantum leap in capability, able to give the pilot as much information as only theatre commanders have previously had.
+The jet is a significant increase in capability, able to give the pilot as much information as only theatre commanders have previously had.
 While the primary value of the jet is in its sensor and networking capabilities, it is also valuable in that it’s able to perform many tasks designed to increase the lethality of not only itself but other assets, such tasks include the ability to co-ordinate small fleets of unmanned combat aircraft, guide weapons launched from other platforms (even warships), launch a wide-range of its own weapons and use it’s own radar to conduct electronic attacks.

 A key element of 21st century air power is clearly working and smoothly implemented coalition operations, the F-35 provides a unique integrated air combat capability whereby coalitions of joint or allied F-35s can be supported in common.
 The F-35 was designed from the outset to bring these capabilities while also being interoperable across a coalition of air power.